vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

     Along with additional language-specific configuration.
     Currently, `mp-init` offers the following languages:

-    `Python`
+    - `Python`

-    `Java`
+    - `Java`

+9.  === "Python"

+        a. `Select a template for your project`

+           Both of the available options will generate a project structure that can be modified into an adapter:

+           `Sample Adapter`: Creates a template adapter that collects several objects and metrics from the container the adapter is running.
+           The template adapter has comments throughout its code that explain what the code does and how to customize it for your adapter.

+           `New Adapter`: Creates methods, minimal comments, and code necessary to implement test connection, collection, adapter definition, and endpoints logic.

+    === "Java"

-9. `(For Java projects only) Enter package name: `
+        a. `Enter package name: `

            The package name will be used to set up the package used by the adapter and the directory structure of the project.

         ???+ example

             ``` java
             package com.mycompany;
             ```

-10. `Select a template for your project`
+        b. `Select a template for your project`

            Both of the available options will generate a project structure that can be modified into an adapter:

            `Sample Adapter`: Creates a template adapter that collects several objects and metrics from the container the adapter is running.
            The template adapter has comments throughout its code that explain what the code does and how to customize it for your adapter.

            `New Adapter`: Creates methods, minimal comments, and code necessary to implement test connection, collection, adapter definition, and endpoints logic.

+!!! warning ""

     For the purposes of this *Get Started* guide, select **Sample Adapter**.

+---

 ???+ info